ministryofjustice/security-guidance/docs/data-destruction.md

 -   DIN: [http://www.din-66399.com/index.php/en/securitylevels](http://www.din-66399.com/index.php/en/securitylevels)

-Data Destruction for electronic/magnetic storage **must** include, unless otherwise superseded by NCSC, PCI-DSS or specific MOJ guidance:
+Data Destruction for electronic/magnetic storage **must** include, unless otherwise superseded by NCSC, PCI-DSS or specific Ministry of Justice \(MOJ\) guidance:

 -   the revocation or otherwise destruction of decryption keys and/or mechanisms to render data inaccessible or otherwise void through the use of modern cryptography; AND/OR